 But custom apps can have problems, too.
 Clumsy interfaces, annoying notifications, key features missing, barely any settings – there are some terrible products out there.

-You may not have to live with this, as the VPN provider’s client isn’t necessarily your only option.
-If your VPN supports the OpenVPN protocol, there's a good chance you can also use the service with OpenVPN's free open source client.
-In fact, most provider clients use it already to make and manage connections (in Windows, search your client folders for OpenVPN.exe).
+You may not have to live with this, as the VPN provider’s app isn’t necessarily your only option.
+If your VPN supports the OpenVPN protocol, there's a good chance you can also use the service with OpenVPN's free OpenVPN Connect client.

 It won't take long to get started.
 Most users should have OpenVPN up and running within 30 minutes, and it'll often take less time than this.